FredHutch/VISCtemplates/CONTRIBUTING.md

 6. **Passes continuous integration tests:** We have several continuous integration (CI) tests set up on GitHub.
 These run automatically on each PR to reduce the risk of introducing breaking changes in the code base.
 You will see these at the bottom of your PR after it is created - once all checks have passed, it will look like this:
 <img width="866" alt="Screenshot 2025-03-24 at 11 30 01 AM" src="https://github.com/user-attachments/assets/014f03d2-ecef-4b02-9374-a71bcf32c05f" />

-if you are seeing red X's instead of green check marks, those will need to be addressed before your PR is accepted.
+If you are seeing red X's instead of green check marks, those will need to be addressed before your PR is accepted.
 Please reach out to a maintainer if you are unsure about how to approach this.

 7. **Updates NEWS.md file:** we track the changes to the package using the NEWS.md file.
 Please update this with a brief description of your changes and a link to the relevant PR.